Displaying requirements for the Spring 2024, Summer 2024, and Fall 2024 terms.

 * For details about rolling deadlines, visit our admission deadlines page.

 The M.S. and Ed.M. degrees require a program planned in consultation with an advisor who may also sponsor the master’s paper.
 The M.S. degree requires more science subject matter coursework than the Ed.M. degree, while the Ed.M. degree requires more intensive work in education including science education.
 The M.S. degree is recommended for science educators who want a professional degree with intensive preparation in science subject matter.
 This degree is especially appropriate for prospective community college instructors who do not intend to pursue a doctorate immediately.
 The Ed.M. degree is recommended for science educators who want a professional degree with intensive preparation in science education.
-Both programs include some depth of study in science, work in the candidate’s specialization, and the development of competence in methods of scholarly analysis.
+Both degree programs include some depth of study in science, work in the candidate’s specialization, and the development of competence in methods of scholarly analysis.
 Some credits obtained at the M.A. level may be applied toward the Ed.M. or M.S.

 Master of Science